mimi1981/SIOS_workshop/README.md

 iris demo
 ```

+## Polar example

 Having run the demo, you can then create a personalised config file, based on _demo/cloud-segmentation.json_.
 With your own config file, you can then instantiate your own custom project

 ```
 iris label <your-config-file>
 ```

+Try with melt.json.
+You would need to first download the images directory into your working directory.
+Once downloaded you should be able to train your image to look at melt ponds, leads, sea ice, snow and mountains.
+The image is from <a href="https://github.com/ESA-PhiLab/iris">Sentinel-2</a> and is over the Inuit Nunangat (North Canada) locality of Pond Inlet.

 **Visit the official iris Github page:  https://github.com/ESA-PhiLab/iris**